Where To Buy

-Heel Hold: This is why so many people love this boot because it’s all about wraping that ankle up and keeping it in one place.
+Heel Hold: This is why so many people love this boot because it’s all about wrapping that ankle up and keeping it in one place.

 Adjustability: There is almost no adjustability with the Maysis.
-The double BOA has one for the inside around the ankle and the other for the the entire shell.
-That makes this BOA boot pretty poor if you like upper and lower seperation but excellent if you prefer heel hold over all else.
+The double BOA has one for the inside around the ankle and the other for the entire shell.
+That makes this BOA boot pretty poor if you like upper and lower separation but excellent if you prefer heel hold over all else.

 Traction: Great traction and the K2 Maysis rubber holds well.

 On & Off Ease: Sooo easy to get on and off.
 It’s just two pulls on the Boa’s and you are out of it.
 Getting it on takes a bit of twisting but it’s pretty quick and easy without strings everywhere.
 The convenience is really nice.

-So if you can live with the large footprint and lack of adjustablity the K2 Maysis offers up a super comfortable super locked in boot that’s super easy to get on and off.
+So if you can live with the lack of adjustability the K2 Maysis offers up a super comfortable super locked in boot that’s super easy to get on and off.

 K2 Maysis Past Reviews